rorycl/cexfind/README.md

 # cexfind

-v0.2.8 : 22 January 2025 : add store distances
+v0.2.9 : 23 January 2025 : add product categories to output

-If you supply a postcode, cexfind will show the distance to stores from that location.
-The store locations are updated daily in local cache, so should be pretty fast to lookup.

-The lookup for the supplied postcode uses [api.postcodes.io](https://api.postcodes.io/).
-Let's see how that goes.
+Thanks to the suggestions and feedback of `u/CutieRachelSnow`, this release adds categories to output.
+Presently, categories are not included in searches.

 ## Find kit on Cex, fast